 Payments, including installments and advances, will be made throughout a fiscal year to accommodate cash requirements of the recipient.

-|1.
-Projects are approved based upon project proposals, submitted on an annual basis by eligible recipients to DIAND regional offices.
+Income Assistance SDPMII and Assisted Living Disabilities Initiative projects are approved based upon project proposals, submitted on an annual basis by eligible recipients to ISC regional offices.
 Proposals are reviewed and approved based on merit and availability of funds.
 Payments are made to reimburse actual eligible expenditures.

 10. Application Requirements and Assessment Criteria

-Before entering into a funding arrangement, DIAND shall confirm its authorities to enter into an agreement with the recipient and to fund the proposed activities.
+Before entering into a funding arrangement, ISC shall confirm its authorities to enter into an agreement with the recipient and to fund the proposed activities.
 The departmental review procedures for verifying eligibility, entitlement and application approval (including risk assessments) are set out in relevant departmental program directives and procedures.

 Income Assistance and Assisted Living applicants (or their guardians or maintainers on their behalf) must demonstrate their eligibility for funding.
 Applicants must meet the qualifying requirements of their province or territory of residence (including an assessment of financial need which covers their employability, family composition and age, and financial resources available to their household).

-- it operates according to the licensing/accreditation guidelines applicable to the facility type of the relevant province/territory; and
+it operates according to the licensing/accreditation guidelines applicable to the facility type of the relevant province/territory; and

 11. Due Diligence and Reporting